bayusuryadana/seanmcapp/README.md

 - CBC API
 - Dota API

-Notificator (daily scheduled job):
+Scheduled job:
 - Igrow
 - Birthday
 - Amartha
 - AirVisual

 ## Prerequisites
-1. Scala & SBT (usually it will be automatically installed if u are using intellij IDEA)
+1. Scala & SBT (automatically installed if you use intellij IDEA)

-#### Requirement (populate all the missing field in the conf file or using environment variable)
+2. Docker

-Infrastructure
+## Infrastructure
 1. Postgre SQL
 2. Storage service such as Amazon S3

-Account
-1. telegram bot (api and bot name)
-2. instagram (username and password)
+## Contribute
+for local development just run `sbt run`, it might not perfectly works since you don't have some of my credentials such as Instagram or Telegram account

+1. please run `sbt test` and `sbt it:test` (this one will require docker to complete) before raise a PR
+2. wait for code review

 feel free to contact me at bayusuryadana@gmail.com
 happy coding ^^